Difference between Business Intelligence and Business Analytics

 Business Intelligence?

-Business intelligence is traditionally seen as the use of data to support ongoing operational management inside an organization.
-When a leader wants to gather and save data about current activities, maximize workflow, provide insightful reports, and accomplish current company objectives, they utilize business intelligence tools and specialists.
+Business intelligence is traditionally seen as using data to support ongoing operational management.
+When leaders want to gather and save data about current activities, maximize workflow, provide insightful reports, and accomplish current company objectives, they utilize business intelligence tools and specialists.

 Software programs and other systems might be considered business intelligence tools.
 Some experts would also contend that business analytics’ more prescriptive and statistical tools are also included in the category of business intelligence tools.

-In general, business intelligence assists leaders in negotiating organizational and sector-specific challenges and ensures that firms retain a laser-like focus on their core aim in order to effectively attain their goals.
+In general, business intelligence assists leaders in negotiating organizational and sector-specific challenges.
+It ensures that firms retain a laser-like focus on their core aim to attain their goals effectively.

 What is Business Analytics?